eldams/mXS/README.md

 ## Linking named entities

-We are heading to Named Entity linking, it is currently porovided as a beta version functionnality.
-For the moment, two data sources are used:
+We are heading to Named Entity linking, it is currently provided as a beta version functionnality.
+For the moment, two data sources are used

 - a local file in `dicos/links.json`
 - a online request to dbpedia using [Wikiapi](https://github.com/richardasaurus/wiki-api).

-Unfortunately, the online request currently is not very accurate and often return links that are not correct.
+Please keep in mind that unfortunately, the online request is currently not correctly disambiguated and often return incorrect links.
 For instance, the command

 ```
 echo "En 1930, John von Neumann a rencontré Alan Turing à Londres." | ./bin/linkEtapeModel.sh